Understanding the Essentials of the Disability Appeal Process

 Expert Guidance through the SSDI/SSI Appeals Process

-- Apply our knowledge of eligibility criteria
+- Apply experience and knowledge of eligibility criteria;

-- Cross-examine medical and vocational experts in support of your claim
+- Cross-examine medical and vocational experts in support of your claim.

 Your disability must be medically determinable.
 Such conditions include: